 A consultant dietitian is an essential part of the long-term care interdisciplinary team.

-As such, the Centers for Medicare and Medicaid Services (CMS) require that facilities receive frequently scheduled consultations from a qualified dietitian (1).
+Due to the important role dietitians have in providing optimal nutrition care for your residents, the Centers for Medicare and Medicaid Services (CMS) require that facilities receive frequently scheduled consultations from a qualified dietitian (1).

 1. They are cost effective

 Onboarding a full-time dietitian is expensive.
 Aside from human resource hassles, there’s the cost of medical, dental, vision, retirement plans, liability insurance, and many other expenses to cover.

 As such, many facilities choose to partner with a consultant dietitian to avoid the headaches and expenses of hiring and employing a full-time dietitian.

 Ultimately, contracting with a consultant dietitian can save your organization time and money, yet still allow you to participate in the Medicare and Medicaid programs.

 2. They improve residents’ quality of life

 Therapeutic diets are often ordered for residents of long-term care facilities.
 These diets are intended to treat a disease or manage a medical condition.

 Therapeutic diets, however, may not be appropriate for all long-term care residents.